O JARGON BUSTER

 - Attack point

-- A feature near to your control which is easier to find.
+- A feature near to your control which is easier to

-and then take more care on your approach to the control.
+then take more care on your approach to the control.

 - AYROC